dbmdz/solr-ocrhighlighting/README.md

   `block` or `page` and defaults to `page`.
 - `hl.ocr.pageId`: Only show passages from the page with this identifier.
 Useful if you want to implement a "Search on this page" feature (e.g. for the [IIIF Content Search API](https://iiif.io/api/search/1.0/)).
+- `hl.ocr.absoluteHighlights`: Return the coordinates of highlighted regions as absolute coordinates (i.e. relative to the page, not the snippet region)

 ## The MiniOCR format